Blindeen/Blindeen/README.md

 ### Hi there 👋
-Computer science student and programming enthusiast
+Computer science student and programming enthusiast.
+I'm interested in web programming, especially in front-end
 <!--
 **Blindeen/Blindeen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.